 Lance Sample is the assistant director of marching and athletic bands at the University of Minnesota.
 He holds a bachelor of music education from the West Virginia University, a master of music education from Florida State University, and doctor of musical arts degree (conducting) from The University of Texas at Austin.

-Matthew Mehaffey is professor of choral music.
+Matthew Mehaffey is a professor of choral music.
 He also serves as artistic director of the Oratorio Society of Minnesota.
 Recent engagements include work with Washington National Opera, the Saint Paul Chamber Orchestra, Minnesota Orchestra, Carnegie Hall, VocalEssence, Minnesota Chorale, and Turner Network Television.

 Kathy Saltzman Romey

 Kathy Saltzman Romey is director of choral activities at the University of Minnesota and artistic director of the Minnesota Chorale.
 She is also chorus master for the Oregon Bach Festival and has prepared programs with the Internationale Bachakademie Stuttgart, Westminster Symphonic Choir, Netherlands Radio Choir, Berkshire Choral Festival, and Carnegie Hall.